In-Drawer Knife Block: Build Your Own

 Measuring Your Drawer

-Measure inside drawer dimensions carefully: width, depth, and height.
-Account for drawer slides and any hardware that intrudes into the space.
-The block should fit with room for easy removal.
+Measure inside drawer dimensions carefully — width, depth from front to back, and interior height.
+Account for drawer slides and any hardware that protrudes into the space.
+The block should fit with an inch or so of clearance for easy removal.
+Wish I’d left more clearance on my first one; it stuck when the drawer expanded in summer humidity.

 Inventorying Knives

 Lay out all knives you want to store.
 Measure blade lengths and thicknesses.
-Group by size for efficient slot planning.
-Include sharpening steel and specialty tools if desired.
+Group by size so you can plan slot positions efficiently.
+Include your sharpening steel and kitchen shears if you want everything together — one drawer, all your knife tools.

 Slot Layout

-Arrange slots efficiently within the drawer footprint.
-Larger chef’s knives need deeper slots.
-Paring knives fit shallower areas.
-Leave space between slots for easy access without crowding.
+Arrange slots to make efficient use of the drawer footprint.
+Larger chef’s knives need deeper slots near the back.
+Shorter paring knives fit closer to the front.
+Leave enough space between slots for fingers to reach in without crowding the adjacent blade.

 Construction Methods